TungTran2095/Medsal/README.md

 #### `get_total_salary_parttime`

-This function is used by the Payroll Dashboard to calculate the total sum of `tong_thu_nhap` from the `Parttime` table, with optional filters for a selected year and an array of months.
+This function is used by the Payroll Dashboard to calculate the total sum of `"Tong tien"` from the `Parttime` table, with optional filters for a selected year and an array of months.
 It correctly parses text-based month columns (e.g., "Tháng 01") into integers.

 **SQL Code:**
 ```sql